Damian Rzepecki: FEN Lightweight Champion

 On November 23, 2024, Rzepecki faced Marcin Jabłoński for the vacant FEN Lightweight Championship.
 Rzepecki won the fight via a third-round knockout, and thus won his first career championship.

 His first title defense came on June 21, 2025 against Patryk Duński.
 Rzepecki won the fight via a second-round TKO, and thus successfully retaining his championship.

+The Way of Warriors FC

+Following a ten-month hiatus, Rzepecki returned to the cage on April 11, 2026, debuting under Spanish promotion The Way of Warriors FC (WOW) against Corneliu Rotaru Lascar.
+Rzepecki won the fight via a Unanimous Decision.
+This performance earned him his first career Fight of the Night bonus.

+Ultimate Fighting Championship

+On June 29, 2026, it was announced that Rzepecki had signed with the Ultimate Fighting Championship (UFC).

+Rzepecki made his UFC debut against promotional newcomer Magomed Zaynukov on July 25, 2026, at UFC Fight Night 282.
+He lost the fight by unanimous decision.